 (h) support the Department and the States and Territories to ensure the national rail safety regulation and investigation reforms provide an effective framework for rail safety investigation; and

 (i) be prepared to provide input into Government inquiries reviewing the ATSB's jurisdiction across different modes of transport.

 5. Stakeholder Engagement

 I expect the ATSB will continue, while maintaining its independence, to:

-b) work closely with my Department and other Government agencies, including CASA, Airservices, the Department of Defence, AMSA and ONRSR to deliver integrated and comprehensive safety advice to the Government, industry and the community and fulfil Australia's commitments to capability initiatives in the Asia Pacific; and
+(b) work closely with the Department and other Government agencies, including CASA, Airservices, the Department of Defence, AMSA and ONRSR to deliver integrated and comprehensive safety advice to the Government, industry and the community and fulfil Australia's commitments to capability initiatives in the Asia Pacific; and

-c) communicate with stakeholders regularly with messaging targeted through the most appropriate mediums for those stakeholders, in order to be able to influence safety action.
+(c) communicate with stakeholders regularly with targeted messaging through appropriate mediums for the respective stakeholders, to influence positive safety action.

 Minister for Infrastructure, Transport and Regional Development